BharathKumarKatikuri/cloud-resume-challenge/README.md

 loadVisitorCount();

-## Step 14: Integrate Frontend with API Gateway
+## Step 14: Implement Dynamic Visitor Counter

 Updated `script.js` to fetch the visitor count from API Gateway and display it dynamically on the website.